Softrefine-Internship/js-4-Tirth-Jani-22/README.md

 5. Number and Date Handling: Utilize JavaScript's number and date objects to handle numeric calculations, format the expense date in a user-friendly manner, and display it in the table.

 6. Expense Categorization: Implement a feature to allow users to categorize their expenses.
 The drop-down menu for selecting the category should be populated dynamically based on the available categories.
-Expenses should be displayed according to their respective categories in the table.
+Expenses should be disp   layed according to their respective categories in the table.

 ### Technology Stack